jamzzy/company-homepage-flexbox/README.md

 # Company Home Page with Flexbox

-Practicing css and html creating a website.
+Practicing css and html creating a fake company website.

 ## Table Of Contents
 * [Introduction](#Introduction)